Physical Therapy

 An international educator, Director of The Portland Tendon Clinic, and Clinical Director at SportsLab, Matt blends cutting-edge sports science research with decades of hands-on experience to deliver highly individualized care.
 His special interests include running-related injuries, chronic tendon pain, and performance training—but as he likes to say, there’s almost nothing this “old bloke” hasn’t seen or can’t nudge in the right direction.

-Jake is in Network with Aetna, Blue Cross Blue Shield (All plans Including Regence), First Choice, and Cigna effective 12/15.
-Jake’s Medicare panel is full.
+Jake is in network with Aetna, Blue Cross Blue Shield (All plans Including Regence), First Choice, and Cigna.

 Through a commitment to the highest quality of care, Jake Stout draws on his experience as an athlete, coach, educator, and clinician to help people return quickly and safely to the activities they love.